Who We Are

-Responsible for organizing social and networking events with and for BLS Fellows and Scholars, outreach to voluntary bar organizations and law schools, as well as the creation of an affinity group or network of diverse attorneys within the Section that support diverse lawyers and provide them with an outlet to express their concerns and receive feedback from the Section’s leaders and Executive Council.
+Responsible for organizing social and networking events with and for BLS Fellows and Scholars; outreach to voluntary bar organizations and law schools (work with Membership Committee).
+Consider the Creation of an affinity group or network of diverse attorneys within the Section that can support diverse lawyers and provide them with an outlet to express their concerns and receive feedback from the Section’s leaders and Executive Council.

 For more information or to get involved with IMF, please contact the Co-Chairs of the Subcommittee you are interested in.

 Mentoring is a broad concept, most commonly defined as the passing on of skills, knowledge, and wisdom from one person to another.
 The Section has two formal mentoring programs which seek to connect law students and young lawyers with experienced attorneys within our membership to provide guidance on career and professional development and growth.